-Our work on the historic Naumburg Bandshell will restore lost architectural features, repair the concrete and limestone masonry, and help preserve the integrity of the structure for years to come.
+Our work on the historic Naumburg Bandshell restored lost architectural features, repaired the concrete and limestone masonry, and will help preserve the integrity of the structure for years to come.

 The Naumburg Bandshell, on the eastern edge of the Concert Ground at the north end of the Mall, will soon celebrate its 100th birthday.
-While it has undergone some limited repairs over the years, the upcoming restoration will be far more comprehensive than any past Conservancy efforts.
+While it has undergone some limited repairs over the years, its restoration was far more comprehensive than any past Conservancy efforts.

-Our project to revitalize the Naumburg Bandshell will include:
+Our project to revitalize the Naumburg Bandshell included:

 - Restoration of the historic masonry structure, including roof replacement, arch and cornice reconstruction, and cleaning/repair of the limestone masonry and cast stone ceiling

 - Replacement and enhancement of interior and exterior lighting